 Mrs. Elizabeth C. Ware and her daughter Mary Lee Ware financed the collection and presented it to Harvard University as a memorial to Dr. Charles Eliot Ware, Class of 1834.

-The Museum Shop offers The Glass Flowers at Harvard, a beautiful photograph essay book about the Glass Flowers, and Drawing Upon Nature: Studies for the Blaschka's Glass Models, which tells the fascinating story behind the world famous glass flowers and other creations by Rudolf and Leopold Blaschka.
+The Museum Shop and Amazon offer The Glass Flowers at Harvard, a beautiful photograph essay book about the Glass Flowers.
+The Museum Shop also offers Drawing Upon Nature: Studies for the Blaschka's Glass Models, which tells the fascinating story behind the world famous glass flowers and other creations by Rudolf and Leopold Blaschka.